-In our world full of bright colors it’s not often that we come across an absence of color in our daily lives.
-Monochromatic color can be described as a single base hue and it’s extensive shades, tones, and tints.
+In our world full of bright colors, it’s not often that we come across an absence of color in our daily lives.
+Monochromatic color can be described as a single base hue and its extensive shades, tones, and tints.
 There are many black and white websites.
 In fact, the different shades and tones can be achieved by adding black to create individual hues.
-Whereas, tints are achieved by adding white to the base hue and extending the tints from there.
+In contrast, tints are achieved by adding white to the base hue and extending the tints from there.

-Though the term monochrome means one base color and it’s different shades or tints, it’s usually seen as being synonymous to black and white.
+Though monochrome means one base color and its different shades or tints, it’s usually seen as being synonymous with black and white.
 Many refer to it as grayscale and usually see it as an absence of color and focus on tints and shades.

-The darker shades on the monochromatic grayscale can also be used as a sign of power or law or authority.
+The darker shades on the monochromatic grayscale can also be used to sign a power of law or authority.
 In many countries, the color black is worn by judges and lawmakers.
-Historically the uniforms of those in power consisted of primarily black until it switched to less menacing colors.
+Historically the uniforms of those in power consisted of primarily black until they switched to less menacing colors.

 Though the white tint is usually used to symbolize innocence, it has also historically been used in political movements.
 White can be associated with monarchism, like in France.
-It can also be used by racist and anti-immigrant groups like the KKK.
-It can also be used to make a passive statement such as the white ribbons worn to denounce violence against women and even the White Rose which was a non-violent resistance group during Nazi Germany.
+Racist and anti-immigrant groups can also use it like the KKK.
+It can also make a passive statement.
+The white ribbons are worn to denounce violence against women and even the White Rose, a non-violent resistance group during Nazi Germany.

 New York had its fair share of abstract expressionists that used monochrome.
-Ad Reinhardt was an abstract expressionist and has earned a name for himself by painting nearly “pure” monochromes over his career.
-Whether that be in red, blue, and most popularly black.
+Ad Reinhardt was an abstract expressionist and earned a name for himself by painting nearly “pure” monochromes over his career, whether in red, blue, and most popularly black.
 Ad Reinhardt’s work comprised of geometric indications with his preferred shades and hues.

-There are also minimalist artists that take on monochromatic themes in their paintings.
-Agnes Martin often did this by painting typically white or off white canvases and having faint marks of pencil lines across the painted surface.
+Some minimalist artists take on monochromatic themes in their paintings.
+Agnes Martin often did this by painting typically white or off-white canvases and having faint marks of pencil lines across the painted surface.
 Another minimalist artist that took a liking to monochrome paintings was Brice Marden.
-He had a more formalistic approach, with works often being in gray tones and the slightest gradient to them.
+He had a more formalistic approach, with works often being in gray tones and the slightest gradient.

 While New York was pushing new artists throughout the years, Europe was also following behind.
-Gerhard Richter, a German artist has some world renowned monochrome works.
+Gerhard Richter, a German artist, has some world-renowned monochrome works.
 The monochrome works usually present in pessimistic pieces and are made by drawing expressive gestures on wet paint.
 A Swiss painter named Olivier Mosset undertook a series of monochrome paintings.
-He used these paintings to form a radical painting group and also used his monochrome works to make implied radical social stance.
+He used these paintings to form a radical painting group and used his monochrome works to make an implied radical social stance.

-Monochromacy is the ability of machine and living organisms to only distinguish one single frequency of the electromagnetic light spectrum.
-For people, monochromacy is a form of color blindness that forms when two cone receptors of the eyes are not functional.
-This means that people who are diagnosed with monochromacy are reduced to only seeing blacks, whites, and grays.
+Monochromacy is the ability of machines and living organisms only to distinguish one single frequency of the electromagnetic light spectrum.
+Monochromacy is a form of color blindness that forms when two cone receptors of the eyes are not functional.
+This means that people diagnosed with monochromacy are reduced to only seeing blacks, whites, and grays.

 Many animals in the animal kingdom are also reduced to this kind of vision.
 They are called monochromats.
 Some mammals that exhibit these conditions would be raccoon and kinkajous, along with a few rodents.
 However, it’s not only limited to those on land.
 Many sea mammals also are considered monochromats, such as seals, sea lions, walruses, dolphins, and even whales.
 So, while we enjoy monochromatism from time to time, others that are monochromats or have monochromacy are always seeing the world in shades and tints.